MaterializeInc/mz-hack-day-2022/sample_project/README.md

 * **Materialize**

-  Materialize is set up to consume streaming flight information from Redpanda, as well as static aircraft reference data.
-The sources and transformations will be defined using dbt!
+  Materialize is set up to consume streaming flight information from Redpanda, as well as static aircraft reference data from a JSON file.
+Any sources and transformations are defined through dbt!
 We've also included `mzcli` (a `psql`-like SQL client) in the setup, so you can easily connect to the running Materialize instance.

 * **dbt**

   dbt acts as the SQL transformation layer in the setup, and is bootstrapped with some examples and templates to get you going.
+Using the [`dbt-materialize`](https://docs.getdbt.com/reference/warehouse-profiles/materialize-profile) adapter, you can build and run models to transform the streaming source data in real time.

 * **Metabase**

+   There are different ways to push data out of Materialize.
+Here, we included [Metabase](https://www.metabase.com/), a neat BI tool that lets you visualize the ever-updating results of your transformations in a dashboard!

 ### Installation